ChenLiu-1996/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-<br><br>Chen Liu is a machine learning researcher with broad interests.
+<br>Chen Liu is a machine learning researcher with broad yet specific interests.
-<br>He is mainly working on deep learning research in medical imaging.
+<br>In his current job and over his past research career, he mainly works on deep learning research in medical imaging.
+<br>He is also working on some aspects of contrastive learning and multi-task learning.
+<br>Ultimately, he would like to influence the healthcare domain with his expertise.
 <br><br>Here is a list of his prior and ongoing services:
 <ul>
   <li>Reviewer, ICML 2022</li>